AdrianMrn/blog/posts/2021-10-15-replacing-node-keytar-with-electron-safe-storage-in-ray.md

-# Replacing node-keytar with Electron's safeStorage in Ray
+# Replacing Keytar with Electron's safeStorage in Ray

 [Ray](https://freek.dev/1868-introducing-ray-a-debugging-tool-for-pragmatic-developers) is an app we built at Spatie to make debugging your applications easier and faster.
 Being web developers, we naturally decided to write this app in Electron, which enabled us move from nothing to a working prototype to a released product on 3 separate platforms within a matter of weeks.